Glossary of Terms

 Adjusted Dexterity Modifier

-- Adjusted dexterity modifier is ONLY used for Armor Class calculations.
-It does not limit your dexterity modifier for any other calculations, such as skill checks, Reflex saving throws, etc.
+- Adjusted dexterity modifier is only used for Armor Class calculations.
+It does not apply to your dexterity modifier for any other calculations, such as maneuver defense, skill checks, Reflex saving throws, etc.

 - A member of your party, including yourself (unless specifically excluded), or a friendly NPC that is assisting you in a battle.
 Bystander NPC's who are not hostile, but are also not actively helping, are not considered allies.